Configure the authentication service

 - The store is configured to use user name and password authentication.

 - The store is configured to use only one Self-Service Password Reset.
 If StoreFront is configured to use multiple farms within the same or trusted domains, you must configure Self-Service Password Reset to accept credentials from all of those domains.

 - The store is configured to allow users to change their password at any time if you want to enable password reset functionality.

-- You must associate a StoreFront store with a Receiver for Web site, and you must configure that site to use the unified experience.
+- You must associate a StoreFront store with a Receiver for Web site.

 Before being able to use Self-Service Password Reset, you must install and configure it.
-It is available on the XenApp and XenDesktop media.
+It is available on the Citrix Virtual Apps and Desktops media.
 For information, see the Self-Service Password Reset documentation.

 - Enable Self-Service Password Reset support in StoreFront by selecting the Stores node in the left pane of the Citrix StoreFront management console and in the Actions pane, click Manage Authentication Methods > User name and Password, and choose Manage Password Options from the drop-down menu.

 - Choose when you want users to change passwords and click OK.

 - From the User name and passwords drop-down menu, choose Configure Account Self-Service, select Citrix SSPR from the drop-down menu, and click OK.

 - Specify whether or not users can reset their passwords and unlock their accounts with Self-Service Password Reset, add the Password Reset Service account URL, click OK, and then click OK.